AHaydar/static_resume/README.md

 # Static Resume
-static resume using html, bootstrap and css.
+Static resume using html, bootstrap and css.
 This is a totally static example

 ## Running
 * Clone the repository and cd to it